 The following is a list of the schedules of controlled substances currently used by the DEA:

-• Schedule I Drugs: These drugs have no medical purposes.
+- Schedule I Drugs: These drugs have no accepted medical purposes.
 They are highly addictive and frequently abused.
 Heroin, marijuana, and LSD are on this list.

-• Schedule III Drugs: The drugs on this list have a reduced likeliness of being abused or causing physical dependence.
+- Schedule III Drugs: The drugs on this list have a reduced likelihood of being abused or causing physical dependence.
 There are still some dangers to using them, though.
-Ketamine, which is frequently misused as a date rape drug, is on this list.
+Ketamine is a Schedule III drug that has legitimate medical uses as an anesthetic and, more recently, as an FDA-approved treatment for treatment-resistant depression (esketamine/Spravato).
+It is also misused recreationally.

 Why Gabapentin (Neurontin) Is A Controlled Substance In Some States